bda8016/Getting-and-cleaning-data-project/CodeBook.md

-Below is the .md version of CodeBook.
+Below is the .md version of my CodeBook.
 Please see the .docx version that is also uploaded for a more formatted version of the CodeBook.

 Links to original UCI HAR data and study explanation: